-The safe harbour limit is based on a ratio of 1.5:1 on a debt-to-equity basis (i.e 60 per cent on a debt-to-total-asset basis).
+The safe harbour limit is based on a ratio of 1.5:1 on a debt to equity basis (that is 60% on a debt to total asset basis).
 The debt/equity rules in Division 974 of the Income Tax Assessment Act 1997 determine whether an interest is a debt interest or an equity interest.

-In addition, there is a de minimis threshold for application of these rules of \$2 million of debt deductions, meaning that the thin capitalisation rules will not apply for any given year in which the interest deductions of a taxpayer and its associates are \$2 million or less.
+In addition, there is a de minimis threshold for application of these rules of AUD2 million of debt deductions, meaning that the thin capitalisation rules will not apply for any given year in which the interest deductions of a taxpayer and its associates are AUD2 million or less.

-If funding of an entity exceeds the debt to equity ratio, deductions relating to debt in excess of this level nevertheless may be allowed if the entity can establish that an arm's length financier would have lent a higher amount to the entity, considered on a stand-alone basis (i.e without parent company guarantees).
-In addition to this so-called "arm's length debt test", companies can rely on the worldwide gearing test, which is available to inward investing entities.
+If funding of an entity exceeds the debt to equity ratio, deductions relating to debt in excess of this level nevertheless may be allowed if the entity can establish that an arm's length financier would have lent a higher amount to the entity, considered on a stand-alone basis (i.e. without parent company guarantees).
+In addition to this so called "arm's length debt test", companies can rely on the worldwide gearing test, which is available to inward investing entities.
 Under the worldwide gearing test, a company can gear its Australian operations consistently with the level of gearing across the corporate group.